Table of contents

 A man in a light blue shirt smiles and faces the camera.

 Orin Starn is a professor of cultural anthropology and history at Duke University.
 He is the author of Ishi’s Brain: In Search of America’s Last “Wild” Indian and The Passion of Tiger Woods: An Anthropologist Reports on Golf, Race, and Celebrity Scandal.
 His most recent book is The Shining Path: Love, Madness, and Revolution in the Andes (with Miguel La Serna).
-Starn directs the Amazon Research Project at Duke University and is still working at Amazon.
+Starn directs the Amazon Research Project at Duke University and worked at Amazon for two years.

 Republish